The Writer's Guild and Aspiring Veteran Writers

-The Writers Guild Foundation (WGF), which is celebrating its 50th Anniversary, has sponsored the Veterans Writing Project for the past seven years.
+The Writers Guild Foundation (WGF) has sponsored the Veterans Writing Project for the past eight years.
 The free program for veterans starts with a weekend of learning and networking, and is followed by an optional 12 months of meetings and more.
 The benefits will potentially last for a lifetime.

 The weekend began with a bang

 We kicked off the program with a two-day intensive, starting Saturday morning with breakfast and coffee.
 We were given packets with our group assignments and bios of all of the mentors and guest speakers.
 There were approximately 65 veterans from all over the country participating.
 After everyone was signed in, we had a group orientation followed by guest speaker Elias Davis.
 Davis wrote for MASH, Cheers, The Carol Burnett Show, Mary Tyler Moore Show, All in the Family, Growing Pains, Frasier, and many more.
 Needless to say, he knew what he was talking about.
 It was incredibly inspiring to hear Davis encouraging us on our writing journey.

 Following our welcome, we broke up into our groups and got to work.
 Each group consisted of five or six veterans and two mentors.
 Both of my mentors were successful, working writers, and one of them taught screenwriting at universities and at Pixar.
 The other writer was the host of the WGA podcast.
 Every mentor in the program was a working writer in film or television, and has donated their time to this program as a thank you to veterans.
 The quality of mentors that this program attracted was unbelievable.